ricasbp/DataVisualization/README.md

 This project analyzed data from FCUL to evaluate student performance and dropout rates across different degrees and courses between 2016/17 and 2019/20, using PowerBI for visualization.
 The analysis focused on success rates by curricular units (UCs) and departments, dropout rates by degree and course, and compared first-year dropout percentages with the percentage of students placed in their first course choice.

 ### Results:
-The analysis revealed an overall decline in dropout rates over the years and an increase in academic success.
-It also highlighted variation in success and dropout rates across different departments and programs.
+The analysis showed an overall decline in dropout rates and an increase in academic success, up to the point when students entered the dissertation program, where dropout rates were higher.

 # ParaView Project